I wrote a book for you.

 Since I have my writing all ready to go, my next step is to get querying.
 For anyone who hasn’t queried before, let me tell you.
 It’s like those movies where the hacker types furiously while a countdown flashes in red.
 She wipes rivers sweat from her face and pauses for one tense second before pressing a final key.
 For writers, that’s tapping send.

 It is possible that I could work my way through my list of agents and receive a whole lot of silence and/or rejections.
 I hope for better, obviously, but realism tells me to expect rejection.
 That’s the writer’s way, after all.
-We know that we must to have a tough skin to resist the “T-Rex of Giving Up” as Scott Erickson puts it in Say Yes.
+We know that we must to have a tough skin to resist the “T-Rex of Giving Up” as Scott Erickson puts it.
 I have a plan in case that happens, but for now—it’s query time.
-Because there is no chance at a yes without putting the work in.
+There is no chance at a yes without putting the work in.
 Faithfully, persistently, hopefully.
 That is also the writer’s way.

 Dear friends,